skohlmann/vagrant-zookeeper-kafka-storm-stack/README.md

 # Apache Storm

-Creates 3 [Storm](http://storm.apache.org/) instances.
-One Nimbus, one supervisor and on UI node.
+Creates 2 [Storm](http://storm.apache.org/) instances.
+One Nimbus with UI and one supervisor node.

 ## Specs